cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * Article [Google Took Its 20% Back, But Other Companies Are Making Employee Side Projects Work For Them](https://www.fastcompany.com/3015963/google-took-its-20-back-but-other-companies-are-making-employee-side-projects-work-for-them)

 ## [Try this crazy method called "asking"!](#try-this-crazy-method-called-asking)
 Do you sometimes have the feeling that you could use some information, advice, or experience from somebody else?
 Instead of waiting and hoping try this crazy method called "asking"!
-If you think of some benefit the other person might have in return you normally get the support you need.
+If you choose people you also supported in the past you normally get the support you need.

 **Exercise (15 minutes):**

-Find someone in your relationship list who could help you with your objective.
+Find someone on your relationship list who could help you with your objectives.
 Formulate a message that invites the other person to help you:

 * ...
 * ...